telerik/winforms-docs/controls/richtexteditor/import-export/xaml/xamlformatprovider.md

 ---
 title: Using XamlFormatProvider
-page_title: Using XamlFormatProvider | RadRichTextEditor
+page_title: Using XamlFormatProvider - WinForms RichTextEditor Control
-description: XamlFormatProvider makes it easy to import and export RadDocument to/from XAML format, preserving as much as possible of the document structure and formatting.
+description: XamlFormatProvider makes it easy to import and export RadDocument to/from XAML format, preserving as much as possible of the document structure and formatting in WinForms RichTextEditor.
 slug: winforms/richtexteditor/import-export/xaml/xamlformatprovider
 tags: import/export
 published: True